Auto Loan Glossary

 A certificate issued by the state Department of Motor Vehicles that proves ownership of a vehicle.
-Sometimes called a "pink slip."
+Sometimes called a pink slip.

 The amount that the dealership will credit you for the vehicle you provide as partial or full payment for another vehicle.

-An act governing the disclosure of credit terms and costs that appear on a loan agreement.
+A United States federal law governing the disclosure of credit terms and costs that appear on a loan agreement.